 1 teaspoon ground cloves

 1/2 cup brandy

-Bake for about 30 minutes, or until they just start to color.
+Bake for about 25 minutes, or until they start to color.
 Let cool on a rack.

-Meanwhile, make the syrup: In a medium saucepan, simmer the sugar, honey and water for 10 minutes.
-Remove from the heat.
+Meanwhile, make the syrup: In a medium saucepan, simmer the sugar, honey and water for 5 minutes and remove from the heat.
 Let cool to just warm.